NAME

 I

 Insertion.
-A residue is present in the query but absent from the target
+A residue is present in the target but absent from the query

 D

 Deletion.
-A residue is present in the target but absent from the query
+A residue is present in the query but absent from the target

 Other operation letters defined by the SAM specification (X, =, N,

-S, H, P) are not produced by vsearch and are rejected when reading
+S, H, P) are never produced by vsearch.

 Run-length encoding